galkahana/hummus-services-redux/README.md

 The `backend` folder has the hummus server backend code, as well as several scripts, including ./scripts/delete-timedout-files which is used as a cronjob to occasionally delete files that were marked with expiration date.

 `frontend` is a react application (created with create-react-app) implementing a console application for users to test jobs, review job history and their account details.
+This frontend can either be served from the server or separately as a static site.

 `deployment` holds either `manifests` or `helm` for either deployment methods.